Razeeman/Android-Popular-Libraries-Cheatsheet/README.md

 ## Dagger2

 A fast dependency injector for Android and Java.
-Compile-time evolution.
+Compile-time evaluation.
 Uses code generation and is based on annotations.

 ```java
 dependencies {